Extended breastfeeding happens in our community, too!

 An unexpected C-section can be upsetting, but you can still have a great birth experience.

-Your body isn't the only thing that needs to recover after your baby's born.
-Here's how you can take care of your physical and mental well-being postpartum.
+Your body isn’t the only thing that needs to recover after your baby’s born.

 It’s possible to have a great birth experience in a hospital.
 You just need a game plan in place before your due date.